Digitalising Commons

 Digitalising commons: transformative technologies for land justice

-Despite national and multilateral efforts to improve land governance, including surveying unmapped lands, creating a digital land information system, and establishing geo-information labs, Kenya's land sector struggles with conflict, corruption, and mismanagement.
+Despite national and multilateral efforts to improve land governance, including surveying unmapped lands, establishing a digital land information system, and setting up geo-information labs, Kenya's land sector continues to struggle with conflict, corruption, and mismanagement.
 This dampens growth potential on a national scale, as well as the ability of individuals to invest in housing and economic activity.
 This hits women, ethnic minorities, and rural residents the hardest.
 Moreover, the information infrastructures available to the state prioritise the registration of private property over communal property and rarely acknowledge the presence of informalised communities or Indigenous group ranches.
 As these categories encompass the majority of Kenya’s land and population, this raises the question of for whom these land information management systems are designed.

-Using co-creation methodologies, this project will aim to identify the affordances of the digital technologies for land administration developed by the state and explore potential design principles to overcome the injustices in Kenya’s land sector.
-In doing so, it will address important and persisting questions in land administration, exploring how digitalisation processes can move away from objectivity and universal rationality to accommodate the land ownership structures and values of communities.
-Collaborating with Maasai communities and civil society organisations Nareto Latia and Kenya Land Alliance, as well as the British Institute in Eastern Africa, the project aims to support their advocacy work towards the consolidation of land rights for Indigenous communities in Kenya.
+Using co-creation methodologies, this project aims to identify the affordances of digital technologies for land administration developed by the state and explore potential design principles to address injustices in Kenya’s land sector.
+In doing so, we address persisting questions in land administration, exploring how digitalisation processes can move away from objectivity and universal rationality to accommodate the land ownership structures and values of communities.
+Collaborating with the Torosei Maasai community and civil society organisations Nareto Latia and Kenya Land Alliance, as well as the British Institute in Eastern Africa, the project aimed to support their advocacy work towards the consolidation of land rights for Indigenous communities in Kenya.